Existing customer? Login

 Increasing efficiency across the board means that retailers, agents, carriers, drivers and consumers all feel the benefits.

 For the LTL company, it saves fuel, wages and time.
-They can then pass those savings on to customers.
+They can then pass those savings on to customers by optimizing the use of resources and lowering operational costs.

-When the hub and spoke model becomes automated, customer service also benefits.
+When the hub and spoke model becomes automated, customer service teams also benefit.
 Automated communication is quick and easy (and cheaper), and when something goes missing, track and trace is easier too with increased visibility.

 As technology evolves, so will shipping

 However as technology changes, the hub and spoke model will evolve too, offering shippers and carriers alike more flexibility, faster deliveries, and better customer service.
+If the hub and spoke model does not meet your needs, explore other network models to find the best fit for your organization.
+Informed decision making, supported by network analysis tools, is essential when choosing between network architectures.
 This means that choosing a cloud-based software that can update regularly and keep up with these changes is essential.

 Back to you